asg-suraj/PythonCryptoPrgrams/README.md

 The programs may be used for basic Cryptographic/cryptanalysis Application coded in python

-please install all libraries with pip
+please install all libraries with pip pip install -r /path/to/requirements.txt  (type this on cmd of device installed of python.
+Download requirement.txt file given with code)

+or

 1. pip install pycryptodomex
 2. pip install codecs